National Police Clearance

 A national police clearance is a type of official background check conducted by Australian police forces.
 In order to conduct it, Australian police forces check the given applicant’s name against criminal records maintained Australia-wide.

-If any disclosable criminal offences are identified, each one will be stated on the applicant’s national police clearance results.
+If any disclosable criminal offences are identified, each one will be stated on the applicant’s police clearance results.
 (To learn more about which types of criminal offences are considered disclosable, refer to the section below, “What Information Will Be Stated on My National Criminal History Check?”)

 A national police clearance is known by several other names, including but not limited to: